-At a proposed density of 1 du/ac, the project is in direct compliance with this policy.
+At a proposed density of 1 du/ac as well as 1 du/5 ac, the project is in direct compliance with this policy.

 - LUT.4.1 Maintain a balanced distribution of land use patterns to: - a.
 Provide opportunities for a variety of land uses, facilities and services that serve present and future population; - b.
 Promote integrated communities with opportunities for employment, housing, schools, park civic facilities, and services essential to the daily life of the residents; and - c.
 Allow housing opportunities or a broad socio-economic population.